bitfield/script/CONTRIBUTING.md

 A concrete use case also provides a helpful example program that can be included with the library to show how the feature is used.

 The final reason is that it's tempting to over-elaborate a design and add all sorts of bells and whistles that nobody actually wants.
 Simple APIs are best.
 If you think of an enhancement, but it's not needed for your use case, leave it out.
 Things can always be enhanced later if necessary.

-## Ideas

-These are some ideas I've been thinking about.
-Some of them have existing issues and PRs with active discussion, so check those first.

-* `Get()` makes a web request, like `curl`, and pipes the result
-* `Net()` makes a network connection to a specified address and port, and reads the connection until it's closed
-* `ListFiles()` takes a filesystem path or glob, and pipes the list of matching files
-* `Find()` pipes a list of files matching various criteria (name, modified time, and so on)
-* `Processes()` pipes the list of running processes, like `ps`.

 # Coding standards